meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ## Properties-driven development 101

-Properties-driven development is essentially test-driven development in the context of property-based testing.
-Like in test-driven development, you first think what your code should do and put that into a test.
-But instead of having that test be a single example of input and output, you instead try to write _properties_ for what your code is doing.
+As mentioned in the introduction, properties-driven development is essentially test-driven development in the context of property-based testing.
+Test-driven development asks you to think what your code should do and put that into a test.
+Property-based testing asks you to formulate that test in terms of _properties_.

 For example, assume you're writing code for converting a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) into a [JSON](https://en.wikipedia.org/wiki/JSON) array.
-Instead of jumping into writing a CSV parser, test-driven development first asks you to come up with test cases.
+Instead of jumping into writing a CSV parser, test-driven development asks you to come up with test cases.
 Here's an example input:

 ```csv
 a,b,c